+The [Laboratory Policy System](#) contains the policies and processes that govern how Sandia personnel do work.
+It is the system of record for all corporate-level requirements.
 The Laboratory Policy System contains the policies and processes that govern how Sandia personnel do work.
 It is the system of record for all corporate-level requirements.

-The Laboratory Policy System works by simplifying the structure, streamlining and integrating the content, and improving the user interface for accessing the requirements.
-The system is built on the RSA Archer governance, risk, and compliance platform with a web-based front end providing the user interface.
+The Laboratory Policy System is built on the Sage, a governance, risk, and compliance platform with a web-based front end providing the user interface.
 The Laboratory Policy System is structured by topical categories rather than being organized according to ownership, making it easier for the user to find information.
-Policies are streamlined to contain only requirements and the processes detail the implementation of those requirements.
-This design enhances integration across multiple policy categories for specific requirements to create an end-to-end approach, avoiding the need to jump from one policy category to another.
+Policies are streamlined to contain only requirements, and the processes detail the implementation of those requirements.
+This design enhances integration across multiple policy categories for specific requirements, creating an end-to-end approach and avoiding the need to jump from one policy category to another.

-The Laboratory Policy System leverages the functionality provided by the RSA Archer platform to streamline and automate the administration of policy and process content.
-As designed, the workflow delivers, notifies, and tracks Laboratory Policy System-related tasks such as policy changes and relocations.
-This ensures that the appropriate parties are notified and aware of any actions needed to complete a task, ultimately reducing the amount of time required to complete tasks related to administration of the Laboratory Policy System.
+As designed, the Laboratory Policy System workflow delivers, notifies, and tracks Laboratory Policy System-related tasks such as policy changes and relocations.
+This ensures that the appropriate parties are aware of and able to complete tasks related to administration of the Laboratory Policy System.